 “But the cowardly, unbelieving, abominable, murderers, sexually immoral, sorcerers, idolaters, and all liars shall have their part in the lake which burns with fire and brimstone, which is the second death.”
 (Rev 21:8)

 Before going into an explanation of the lake of fire and sulfur, there is an apparent contradiction between these two texts as commonly translated which needs clarification.
 The latter says that they will receive “their part,” which speaks of a measured judgment, whereas the former says “they will be tormented day and night forever and ever.”
-“Their part” cannot be endless as “forever and ever” would express.
+“Their part” cannot be without end as “forever and ever” would express.

 Ages are measurements of time and have nothing to do with eternity.
 Additionally, the preposition eís expresses “entrance into” without specifying the duration within the period of time called “the ages of the ages.”
-The preposition “for” as in “forever” is misleading because it expresses the idea of “throughout” which would be expressed by the Greek preposition dia rather than eís.
+The preposition “for,” as in “forever,” is misleading because it expresses the idea of “throughout” which would be expressed by the Greek preposition dia rather than eís.
 Since “into the ages of the ages” sounds awkward in English we could better understand it as “in the ages of the ages” without significantly changing the meaning.

-“In the ages of the ages” expresses something which will take place within the ages of the ages without specifying how much of that timespan it will occupy.
+The phrase “In the ages of the ages” expresses something which will take place within the ages of the ages without specifying how much of that timespan it will occupy.
 When we say something like: “in the 21st Century man will be on Mars,” we are simply stating that something will take place within that century without specifying the time necessary to accomplish that objective.
 This is consistent with a measured judgment where one is judged according to his works – receiving “his part” in the lake of fire and sulfur.
 Also, once we understand God’s objective in the lake of fire and sulfur, it becomes clear that it could not last “forever and ever.”

-I had difficulty understanding exactly what was being expressed by the lake of fire and sulfur until I came across an article written by Michael Webber entitled “What is the Lake of Fire?”
-In his article, he explains that the lake of fire and sulfur is referring to the refiner’s crucible, and that sulfur was added in order to separate impurities and baser metals from the gold during the refining process.
-Upon further investigation in Google, I found numerous sources which confirm and elaborate upon what he said in his blog.
+I had difficulty understanding exactly what was being expressed by the lake of fire and sulfur until I came across an article written by Michael Webber entitled “What is the Lake of Fire?” [i] In his article, he explains that the lake of fire and sulfur is referring to the refiner’s crucible, and that sulfur was added in order to separate impurities and baser metals from the gold during the refining process.
+Upon further investigation in Google, I found numerous sources which confirm and elaborate upon what he said in his blog. [ii]